benroberts999/ampsci/doc/tutorial_advanced.md

 ```

 * rrms: nuclear root-mean-square charge radius, in fm
 * type: Nuclear charge distribution.
-The available nuclear types are: Fermi, spherical, pointlike, and Gaussian, with Fermi being the default.
+The available nuclear types are: Fermi, spherical, point-like, and Gaussian, with Fermi being the default.
   * c: nuclear half-density radius (only meaningful for Fermi distribution).
 Usually this is not set; if it is set, it will _override_ rrms: $3c^2=5r_{\rm rms}^2-7\pi^2a^2$, and $t=4a~{\rm ln}3$
   * t: nuclear ``skin thickness'' (90-10% fall-off radius), in fm.
-Only for Fermi distro.
+Only for Fermi distribution.
   * $3c^2=5r_{\rm rms}^2-7\pi^2a^2$, and $t=4a~{\rm ln}3$

 Default rms values are taken from: